name banner

 1881 Census list gave the population as 930 and included residents of Yorkshire Street, Prospect Terrace, High Brake Terrace, and Providence Terrace.

-1886 Cooperative Society store built in Station Road but the village centre was still around Towngate with small shops at numbers 5 and 16 Burnley Lane.
+1886 Cooperative Society store built in Station Road but the village centre was still around Towngate with small shops opposite each other at numbers 5 and 16 Burnley Lane.
+The latter on the corner with Towneley Avenue being R Suthers Grocer & Confectioner.

 1886 Holyrood Terrace erected in Burnley Road.